bsezgun/revolut/revolut/README.md

   -  Url Parameters
       - accountType : Account Type (USD:1,EURO:2) (Type:BigDecimal)
       - toAccountId : Bank Account Id of the receiver (Type:BigDecimal)
-      - amount : Amount of transferring money (Type:BigDecimal)
+      - deposit : Amount of transferring money (Type:BigDecimal)

 ###
 > To retrieve account :Also, this end point for the testing purposes.
 You can view account details by this end point.